-Whether he’s writing a song, a screenplay, or someone’s life story, exploring the wondrous quirks of his fellow hominids is Damon’s favorite subject matter.
+Whether Damon is writing a song, a screenplay, or someone’s life story, exploring the wondrous quirks of his fellow hominids is his favorite subject matter.
 His interest began when he was uprooted from the snowy, blue-collar environs of upstate New York to the plastic sunshine of southern California.
 While jarring at the time, Damon now views this transition as the door opening on the colorful diversity of the human experience.
-He lives with his longtime girlfriend and a rogues’ gallery of recalcitrant animal ingrates: three ill-behaved cats, two gluttonous turtles, and a grumpy old Chihuahua.
+He lives with his longtime girlfriend and a rogue’s gallery of recalcitrant animal ingrates: three ill-behaved cats, two gluttonous turtles, and a grumpy old Chihuahua.

 As a Story Terrace writer, Damon interviews customers and turns their life stories into books.
 Get to know him better by reading his autobiographical anecdote below.

 My Greatest Comeback Ever

 You know how you always think of a great comeback—a day too late?
 The perfect witty retort is never handy in the moment.
 And yet one time I was able to miraculously conjure up my all-time greatest comeback.
 Sadly, it didn’t end well, and it begins with this ridiculous list:

 According to a goofy Los Angeles morning radio show, this list is “The Four Duties of Women.”
 It’s sexist, juvenile, offensive—and exactly what we (a group of immature idiots in our twenties) thought was the pinnacle of humor.